 Born in Milan in 1952, she is graduated in law at the University of Milan and she has started her career in 1977 at the legal and general affairs directorate of Italtel, where she became the chief in 1994.
 In 1999 she was appointed general manager of Italtel to re-organize and reposition the company, in which she became chief executive officer in 2002.
 From September 2003 to January 2006 she was the chief executive officer of Siemens Informatica, which is the controlling entity in Italy of Siemens Business Services, becoming member of the executive council of the abovementioned group leader at worldwide level.
 From February 2006 she became partner of Value Partners and chief executive officer of the Group Value Team (today NTT Data), which provides IT consultancy and services in Italy and abroad, office that she performed until September 2008.
 She has held at Olivetti the office of chief executive officer from November 2008 up to March 2013, that of chairman from June 2011 up to June 2014, while from June and October 2014 she was director of Olivetti.
-She is currently director of Fiat Industrial (today CNHI, from April 2012) and director of Anima Holding (from March 2014), as well as member of the steering committee and the general council of Assonime (from September 2014) and of the board of director of Bocconi University (from November 2014).
+She is currently director of Fiat Industrial (today CNHI, from April 2012) and director of Anima Holding (from March 2014), as well as member of the steering committee and the general council of Assonime (from September 2014), of the board of directors of Bocconi University (from November 2014) and of Italian Foundation MAXXI - National Museum of XXI Century Arts (from February 2016).